Gaetz/SDL-OpenGL/README.md

 )
 ```

-## Asset copy script
+## Both options: Asset copy script

-This script will copy game assets to the `build` folder.
+This script will copy game assets and dependencies to the `build` folder.

 Create a `assets.bat` (Windows) file, or a `assets.sh` (Linux) file in the `scripts` folder.